-What is the task of the City Archive?
+What is the task of the city archive?

 Are you interested in contributions to the current exhibitions, the history of Innsbruck's aviation pioneers or treasures and curiosities of the city archive?
 Just sit back and enjoy an acoustic foray through the city's history with the City Archive's broadcasts.